rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

           MAXVALUE = '6';
 </pre>

 In the following example, you will prohibit the ability to change the parameter CURSOR_SHARING in a PDB.
 Changing this parameter could cause changes in performance and behavior and affect other tenants in the CDB.
-Adding a rule to the newly created TENANT\_LOCK lockdown profile is done with an ALTER LOCKDOWN PROFILE command.
-We will also lockdown the use of the partitioning option in the lockdown profile.
+Adding a rule to the newly created TENANT\_LOCK Lockdown Profile is done with an ALTER LOCKDOWN PROFILE command.
+We will also lockdown the use of the partitioning option in the Lockdown Profile.

 ````
 <copy>ALTER LOCKDOWN PROFILE TENANT_LOCK DISABLE STATEMENT=('alter system') CLAUSE=('set') OPTION=('cursor_sharing');